pingcap/docs-cn/tools/dm/manually-handling-sharding-ddl-locks.md

 #### Arguments description

++ `worker`:

+    - Flag; string; `--worker`; required
-- `worker`: flag; string; `--worker`; required; it specifies the DM-worker that needs to execute the breaking operation.
+    - It specifies the DM-worker that needs to execute the breaking operation.

-- `remove-id`: deprecated.
++ `remove-id`: deprecated.
++ `exec`:

+    - Flag; boolean; `--exec`; optional
-- `exec`: flag; boolean; `--exec`; optional; cannot be specified simultaneously with the `--skip` parameter; if it is specified, this command asks the DM-worker to execute the corresponding DDL of the lock.
+    - It cannot be specified simultaneously with the `--skip` parameter.
+    - If it is specified, this command asks the DM-worker to execute the corresponding DDL statement of the lock.

++ `skip`:

-- `skip`: flag; boolean; `--skip`; optional; cannot be specified simultaneously with the `--exec` parameter; if it is specified, this command asks the DM-worker to skip the corresponding DDL of the lock.
+    - flag; boolean; `--skip`; optional
+    - It cannot be specified simultaneously with the `--exec` parameter.
+    - If it is specified, this command asks the DM-worker to skip the corresponding DDL statement of the lock.

++ `task-name`:

+    - Non-flag; string; required
-- `task-name`: non-flag; string; required; it specifies the name of the task containing the lock that is going to execute the breaking operation (you can check whether a task contains the lock via [query-status](../../tools/dm/query-status.md)).
+    - It specifies the name of the task containing the lock that is going to execute the breaking operation (you can check whether a task contains the lock via [query-status](../../tools/dm/query-status.md)).

 #### Example of results